You stare at the food on your plate…

 - Invest in Stainless steel cooking pots/pans along with glass storage containers.

-- Whole nuts such as almonds, cashews, walnuts are highly beneficial.
+- Whole nuts such as almonds, cashews, walnuts are beneficial as a source of fat if you don’t have negetive reactions to them.

 - Maintaining a balanced gut microbiome is essential to elimination (#2)